-- Copywriter in advertisement and public relations firms
+- Copywriter in advertising and public relations firms

-- Creative writer for movies, theater, books or magazines
+- Creative writer for movies, theatre, books or magazines

-- Researches for the right subject matter that can keep the reader enthralled.
+- Research for the right subject matter that can keep the reader enthralled.

 - Conduct research to get correct factual information.

-- Presents drafts and manuscripts to editors for final approval.
+- Present drafts and manuscripts to editors for final approval.

 - Work with editors and clients to shape the material so it can be published.

-An author should have excellent relationship with his or her publishers and editors.
-Subject Knowledge:
+Interpersonal Relationships: An author should have excellent relationships with his or her publishers and editors.

-Like most of the media careers, writing too has gone digital.
-Gone are the days when paper manuscripts are submitted to the editors and publishers.
+Computer Skills: Like most of the media careers, writing too has gone digital.
+Gone are the days when paper manuscripts were submitted to the editors and publishers.
 A writer should have adequate computer knowledge about page layout and design.

 - Writing is a wonderful way to unleash one's creativity.
 Whether it's a poem or an advertising copy, writing is always fun and creative.